TanunM/SOC-Automation/README.md

 In Wazuh Dashboard → Discover, search for `mimikatz`.
 You should now see:
 * Raw Sysmon process creation logs.
-* A high-level alert tagged “Mimikatz Activity Detected” (with MITRE technique T1003).
+* A high-level alert tagged “Mimikatz Alert” (with MITRE technique T1003).

 ## **Workflow Configuration**